-It is management's opinion, based on the Corporation's current liquidity position, that the Corporation will have sufficient assets to discharge its liabilities as they become due, to sustain its capital expenditures, to fund its 2012 exploration and evaluation program and to meet its administrative and overhead requirements.
+It is management's opinion, based on the Corporation's current liquidity position, that the Corporation will have sufficient assets to discharge its liabilities as they become due, to sustain its capital expenditures, to fund its exploration and evaluation program and to meet its administrative and overhead requirements for the next twelve months.
 However, no assurance can be given that these efforts will prove to be successful.